Safe non-food consumer Products in the EU and China

 Please also check the factsheet for Power Supplies, Chargers and Adaptors for safety requirements for the external power supply.

-All other products (with a voltage rating below 50 V AC or 75 V DC) and risks not covered by the LVD, are governed by the General Product Safety Directive (GPSR).
-The Directive lays down that only safe consumer products can be marketed in the EU.
-LED lamps must comply with the general safety requirement set out in this Directive.
+All risks that are not covered by the LVD, are governed by the General Product Safety Regulation (GPSR).
+The Regulation lays down that only safe consumer products can be marketed in the EU.
+Large household appliances must comply with the general safety requirement set out in this Regulation.
 More specific details can be found here.

 “European standards” exist in the EU for LED lamps.
 LED lamps complying with these standards are presumed to be in conformity with the essential safety requirements set out in the Low Voltage Directive if the standards are referenced in the Official Journal of the European Union (OJEU).